raz0red/wii-emucommon/README.md

 # wii-emucommon

-This repository contains common code that is shared between my Wii emulators (It is not a general purpose library).
+This repository contains common code that is shared between the Wii emulators (It is not a general purpose library).

 * A simple front-end and menuing system
 * Modified SDL library (video changes)